 A by-election, or casual vacancy, can occur due to the resignation or death of a councillor or member of parliament.

-The last by-election for Salford City Council was held on Tuesday 7 January 2014 in the Swinton South ward.
+The last by-election for Salford City Council was held on Thursday 12 December 2019 in the Pendlebury ward.